 GProxy has the larger advertised residential pool.
 GProxy reports 15M+ residential IPs across 150+ countries; Z-PROXY reports a sizable network across 1+ countries.
 Pool size is one signal — actual exit-node freshness and rotation logic matter more in production.

-Z-PROXY edges ahead on overall success rate against our nightly Cloudflare/Amazon/Google SERP test rig.
-That said, the right choice depends on your target site mix — GProxy is typically picked for ["Residential" workloads, while Z-PROXY is often chosen for ["Mobile"] use cases.
+Z-PROXY edges ahead on overall success rate in the available benchmark data (our tests, independent lab reports and published specs).
+That said, the right choice depends on your target site mix — GProxy is typically picked for residential workloads, while Z-PROXY is often chosen for mobile use cases.

 GProxy carries the higher trust score in our directory based on documented compliance, support responsiveness, and customer-base feedback.
 Both offer 24/7 channels at upper plans; only GProxy gates dedicated account managers and Z-PROXY gates them on enterprise tiers.